Transition rates of non-interacting quantum particles from the Widom insertion formula: Introduction

 Rate equations, that govern the time evolution of average occupation numbers $\bar{n}_i$ of quantum states with energy $\epsilon_i$ of a system of particles in contact with a reservoir at temperature $T$, have important applications in the description of, for example, Fermi gas, phonons or Bose-Einstein condensation \cite{banyai2}, see also \cite{brenig,banyai}.
 They have the form of the master equation,

 with transition rates given by

-where minus sign is for fermions and plus sign for bosons, and $\nu$ is a jump frequency; $W_{\bar{n}_j,\bar{n}_i}$ is the transition rate from state $j$ to state $i$; in both cases $W_{\bar{n}_j,\bar{n}_i}$ depends on the occupation number in the destination state, $\bar{n}_i$, but does not depend on $\bar{n}_j$.
+where the minus sign is for fermions and the plus sign is for bosons, and $\nu$ is a jump frequency; $W_{\bar{n}_j,\bar{n}_i}$ is the transition rate per particle in state $j$ from state $j$ to state $i$; in both cases $W_{\bar{n}_j,\bar{n}_i}$ depends on the occupation number in the destination state, $\bar{n}_i$, but does not depend on $\bar{n}_j$.
 The factor $1\mp \bar{n}_i$ is generally justified using heuristic arguments, see \cite[Ch.\ 32]{brenig} or \cite[Sec.\ 8.2 and 21.2]{banyai}.
-These rates reproduce the correct average occupation numbers in equilibrium, that is, the Fermi-Dirac and Bose-Einstein distributions.
+For example, citing \cite{brenig}, ``in Fermi gases and liquids processes can occur only if the final state is unoccupied'', and factor $1-\bar{n}_i$ is included; there is not an equivalent argument to justify factor $1+\bar{n}_i$ for bosons.
+A similar procedure is followed in \cite{banyai}.
+These rates reproduce the correct average occupation numbers in equilibrium, that is, the Fermi-Dirac and Bose-Einstein distributions (see the Appendix), and this result can be considered as a sufficient (heuristic) argument for factors $1\mp \bar{n}_i$.

 Transition rates proportional to $1\mp \bar{n}_i$ are used in \cite{kania} to obtain a Fokker-Planck equation for the occupation number in a continuous energy space, see also \cite{kania0,kania2} and \cite[Sec.\ 6.8]{kadanoff}.
 Fokker-Planck equations for fermions and bosons can also be derived from the free energy functional, see \cite{frank0} and \cite[Sec.\ 6.5.4]{frank}; in particular, the so-called drift form of the Fokker-Planck equation involves a mobility that behaves as $1\mp \bar{n}_i$.
 A Langevin approach has been developed in \cite{frank1}.
 Fundamental applications are the metal electron and black body radiation models \cite[Sec.\ 6.5.6]{frank}.
 It can be considered that $\bar{n}_i$ represents the number of particles in a degenerate energy level $i$ that includes $g_i$ different states; in this case, the mentioned factors for fermions and bosons are $1\mp \bar{n}_i/g_i$.